sofyacalvin/ECE3400-Group3/docs/labs/lab4.md

 ```

 #### Sending new data
-Sending the whole maze on each loop is evidently not the most efficient way to do it--particularly in relation to power consumption, if this were a larger-scale project.
+Sending the whole maze on each loop was evidently not the most efficient way to do it--particularly in relation to power consumption, if this were a larger-scale project.
 Instead, we chose to send only new, changing data (i.e. new position, discovered treasure, etc.).
 By initializing x and y coordinate variables as well as a "state" variable (called *x_coord, y_coord* and *pos_data* respectively), we will be able to simple increment the desired values to display the robot's position.

 |   | 0          | 1          | 2          | 3          | 4          |
 |---|------------|------------|------------|------------|------------|